USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch01_overview.md

 4.  *[Integrated Process Rates (IPR)](CMAQ_UG_ch09_process_analysis.md)*: CMAQ can be configured to output the process rates for each of the modeled processes impacting change in ambient concentrations of modeled species.
 This essentially provides a breakdown of the various terms contributing to the overall species mass-balance and thus helps with species mass-budget analysis.
 5.  *[Integrated Reaction Rates (IRR)](CMAQ_UG_ch09_process_analysis.md)*: This technique involves integrating the rates of individual chemical reactions represented in the gas-phase chemical mechanism employed by CMAQ.
 As an example, this information can then be used to infer the relative importance of various precursor species contributing to ozone production in a grid cell or region.

-## 1.4 New Features in CMAQv5.3
+## 1.4 New Features in CMAQv5.3.3

+CMAQv5.3.3 is a minor update to CMAQv5.3 that includes multiple bug fixes.
+These updates include restoration of windowing capability, allowing users to provide gridded input files which were larger in horizontal extent than the simulated domain.
+This release also includes a new version of the WRF-CMAQ coupled system with a streamlined build process.
+Users of WRF-CMAQ are strongly encouraged to try the latest version.
+Additionally, MCIP users should note that starting with this release we are aligning the version numbering between CMAQ and MCIP, i.e., the MCIP updates included in this release are labeled MCIPv5.3.3.

-Building on previous versions of the modeling system, numerous updates to the process science and model structure have been implemented in CMAQv5.3 including:
+Numerous updates to the process science and model structure were implemented in CMAQv5.3 including:

 1. Advances in the science of modeling particulate matter composition, size distribution and optical properties.
 These updates are encapsulated in a new version of the CMAQ aerosol module named AERO7.
 2. Improvements and updates to the representation of multi-phase chemistry in the CMAQ modeling system, including incorporation of new gas-phase chemical mechanisms, expansion of aqueous chemistry pathways, incorporation of improved data sets to estimate photolysis rates, and updates to numerical integration schemes to improve runtime efficiency.